digitalbricks/asyncform/README.md

 ## Notes
 ### Internet Explorer
-Internet Explorer 11 is currently not supported because it lacks the fetch API.
+Internet Explorer 11 support is realised via polyfills (https://cdn.jsdelivr.net/npm/whatwg-fetch@3.4.0/ and https://cdn.jsdelivr.net/npm/promise-polyfill@8.1.3/) – wich are already included.

 ### No JSON
 This script is currently made for handling text (or html) responses, **no** JSON.
 If you want to handle JSON responses, the script has to be modified (replace at least `response.text()`with `response.json()`).